 In accordance with O. Reg.
-287/07 made under the Ontario Clean Water Act, 2006, The Grand River Conservation Authority on behalf of the Lake Erie Source Protection Committee initiated consultation on the Draft Source Protection Plan on August 20, 2012.
-All comments received before September 24, 2012 were considered in the development of the Proposed Source Protection Plan.
-One open house was held to invite public comment:
+287/07 made under the Ontario Clean Water Act, 2006, The Grand River Conservation Authority acting as the Grand River Source Protection Authority on behalf of Oxford County and the Lake Erie Source Protection Committee posted the draft Updated Source Protection Plan for a 35-day public consultation period between January 25 and February 28, 2023.
+Public consultation comments and how they are addressed will be presented in a table below.